ikunetwork/WhitePaper/README.md

 - power to make decisions and perform work for IN
 - 2nd priority to upgrade to clinical trial subject
 - Fees
 	Establishing a profile on the EN provides access to the Network Digital Wallet NDW.
-The NDW will serve to hold BTC, ETH, IKU and all RST's, and is expected to also hold digitalized fiat, providing for efficient capital formation and communication.
-In addition the NDW enables IKU holders to earn fees in RST as [x%] of all of the **fundedProposal** RSTs, pro-rata, will flow to IKU holders in exchange for preforming a certain threshold of work on the IN, e.g. participating in the peer review process.
+The NDW will serve to hold BTC, ETH, IKU and all `RST[x]`, and is expected to also hold digitalized fiat, providing for efficient capital formation and communication.
+In addition the NDW enables IKU holders to earn fees in `RST[x]` as [x%] of all of the R`STCrowdsale`, pro-rata, will flow to IKU holders in exchange for preforming a certain threshold of work on the IN, e.g. participating in the peer review process.
 Such model gives an IKU holder the opportunity to have rights to all the research on IN.

-### RST Value
+### `RST[x]` Value

-An RST carries pro-rata rights to its specific R&D initiative and such rights are cryptographically maintained with the ability to (i) access the `RST[x]` DC and (ii) be transacted in an `permissionlessLicense` smart contract.
-Value in the `RST[x]` token can be ascribed to the following: @MIKE RSTx DC control f to make sure its all in same font
+An `RST[x]` carries pro-rata rights to its specific R&D `[x]` initiative and such rights are cryptographically maintained with the ability to (i) access the `RST[x]DC` and (ii) be transacted in an `permissionlessLicense` smart contract.
+Value in the `RST[x]` token can be ascribed to the following:

 - `permissionlessLicense` threshold
 - 1st priority to upgrade to clinical trial subject